farzad-mos/CV_engineer/2_System_design/README.md

   - Prints loss and predictions to verify overfitting.

 - **Preprocessing**:
-  - Assumes drone images are resized to 224x224 and normalized to [0,1] (standard for MobileNetV3).
+  - Assumes drone images are resized to 224x224 and normalized to [0,1] (standard for MobileNetV3, check [here](https://github.com/farzad-mos/CV_engineer_lendurai/tree/main/2_System_design/preprocessing/lat_lon_conv) for how to convert latitude and longtitude coordinates to nomralized [0,1] values).
   - Skips perspective correction for simplicity, relying on MobileNetV3’s robustness to distortions.

 - **RPi5 Optimization**:
-  - MobileNetV3-Small is lightweight (~2.5M parameters, <100ms inference on CPU).
+  - MobileNetV3-Small ([source](https://docs.pytorch.org/vision/main/models/generated/torchvision.models.mobilenet_v3_small.html)) is lightweight (~2.5M parameters, <100ms inference on CPU).
   - Instructions provided to export to ONNX and run with ONNX Runtime for faster inference.
   - Input size (224x224) reduces computational load.